MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### Update activity

-Update an activity that was sent.
+Updates an activity that was previously sent.
+Requires the ID of the previous activity.

 ```C#
 new UpdateActivity ()